-Asking questions about your treatment or medication is important to help you understand your options.
-You have a right to ask your pharmacist or doctor about the medications that you are prescribed, so don't feel shy.
-It also helps you to know what to expect if you take a medication, stop taking it or don't take it at all.
+Asking questions about your treatment or medicine is important to help you understand your options.
+You have a right to ask your pharmacist or doctor about the medicines that you are prescribed, so don't feel shy.
+It also helps you to know what to expect if you take a medicine, stop taking it or don't take it at all.

 What are the alternatives to this medicine?